Wind at My Back: Hubert "Hub" Bailey

 Hubert (Dylan Provencher) is Honey's eldest son.
 In the first season, Hub is 12 years old.
 He is somewhat mischievous and tough.
 He is incredibly stubborn and frequently resists his grandmother's control over him.
 Soon after his arrival in New Bedford, Hub begins to get into trouble and fail in school.
 His problems are caused by his loss of his father, his far-away mother and younger sister, and his frustrations with his grandmother.
 His misadventures include pranking a moonshiner at Halloween, sneaking out repeatedly with a gang to steal furniture, jumping off a train trestle, and visiting a billiard hall.
+The local constable is often involved.
 Once his family is reunited and his life settles down, his problems fade.
+At one point, he lives and works on a farm during haying season.

 In the second season, he becomes interested in the mine.
 May encourages this interest and begins to prime him to become the future head of the mine.
-When he is older, he works in the mine and discovers the injustices in the miners' lives.
+When he is older, he works a day in the mine and discovers the injustices in the miners' lives.
 May and he work together to create a plan to improve the miners' lives.
 As Hub moves into his later teens, he loses his tough side and becomes a quieter, gentler boy.
 He is frequently concerned with injustice and doing good.
 At one point, he even offers to marry a pregnant friend, Alice, so that she and her baby will not be alone.
-The baby is eventually adopted by Ollie and Marjorie Jefferson.
+The baby is eventually adopted by Ollie and Marjorie Jefferson, the local garage owners.
 After much contemplation, Hub decides that his career is not going to be running the mine.
 He wants to become a priest, which he feels will let him do good.
 May is outraged by the decision and disinherits him.
 They eventually settle their difference, but it is not clear if Hub is reinherited.
 During the Christmas special, Hub is attending seminary, but his attention is drawn away from his studies by a young Jewish girl, who escaped from Austria.
 His relationship with her eventually influences his decision to drop out of seminary and find another way to do good in the world.